Home Affiliate Marketing & Media Buying 20 Best Traffic Sources for Affiliate Marketing in 2025 [For Top Conversions]

 PPV traffic is an effective method of generating traffic and visitors for your affiliate campaign, especially if you’re advertising digital products.
 You can bid for specific sites and keywords to get the best results.

-We’ve talked about paid traffic sources.
-Now, it’s time to show you the best free traffic sources for affiliate marketing; the ones you don’t need to spend money on.
+Now, it’s time to show you the best free traffic sources for affiliate marketing, the ones you don’t need to spend money on.
 They are mostly social media sites, online forums, and search engines.
-However, it’s harder to build up traffic on these sources than on paid ones, so you must work creatively with them.
+However, it’s harder to build up incoming traffic on these sources than on paid ones, so you must work creatively with them.

 1. TikTok